makrai/notes/qiu2003-pretrained-nlp-survey.md

 * Zhong+ [203] introduced transferable knowledge (e.g., BERT) for summarization
-* Zhang+ [198] tries to pre-trained a document-level model that predicts sentences instead of words, and then apply it on downstream tasks such as
+* Zhang+ [198] tries to pre-trained a document-level model that predicts sentences instead of words, and then apply it on downstream tasks
 * Zhang+ [197] designed a Gap Sentence Generation (GSG) task for pre-training, whose objective involves generating summary-like text from the input
 * Liu and Lapata [104] proposed BERTSUM [which] included a novel document-level